ROCm/aomp/README.md

 <A NAME="Overview">

 AOMP is a scripted build of LLVM and supporting software.
-It has support for OpenMP target offload on amdgcn GPUs.
+It has support for OpenMP target offload on AMD GPUs.
+Since AOMP is a clang/llvm compiler, it also supports GPU offloading with HIP, CUDA, and OpenCL.

-Some sources to support OpenMP target offload on amdgcn GPUs have not yet been merged into the upstream LLVM trunk.
+Some sources to support OpenMP target offload on AMD GPUs have not yet been merged into the upstream LLVM trunk.
 However all sources used by AOMP are available in [AOMP repositories](https://github.com/ROCm-Developer-Tools/aomp/blob/master/bin/README.md#repositories).
 One of those repositories is a
 [mirror of the LLVM monorepo llvm-project](https://github.com/ROCm-Developer-Tools/llvm-project) with a set of commits applied to a stable LLVM release branch.

-Since AOMP is a clang/llvm compiler, it supports GPU offloading with HIP, CUDA, OpenCL, and OpenMP.

 The bin directory of this repository contains a README.md and build scripts needed to download, build, and install AOMP from source.
-In addition to the  mirrored [LLVM project repository](https://github.com/ROCm-Developer-Tools/llvm-project) (llvm-project), AOMP uses a number of open-source ROCm components.
+In addition to the  mirrored [LLVM project repository](https://github.com/ROCm-Developer-Tools/llvm-project), AOMP uses a number of open-source ROCm components.
 The build scripts will download, build, and install all components needed for AOMP.
 However, we recommend that you install the latest release of the [debian or rpm package](https://github.com/ROCm-Developer-Tools/aomp/releases) for AOMP described in the [install page](docs/INSTALL.md).

 ## Copyright and Disclaimer